Cur10s1tyByt3/EBytesCollection/Offensive/DLL/Proxying/Readme.md

 # DLL Proxy Generator

 This tool generates proxy DLL export forwarding code by walking the Export Address Table (EAT) of a target DLL and emitting linker pragmas for every named export.
-Took me about 2 hours to get the path handling and forwarder logic right.

 ## What It Does